Can Mold Cause a Skin Rash?

 - skin rashes

-are not in your head.
-Mold is the cause.
+Mold is likely the cause.

 To accurately find out whether your home has water damage, you need specialized testing.
 I go into detail about how to accurately test your home for mold here.